-Updated.
-Republic Wireless is a mobile phone service that uses WiFi internet to place calls and text whenever possible, saving both you and them money.
+Several updates.
+Republic Wireless uses WiFi coverage to place mobile phone calls and texts whenever possible, saving both you and them money.
 They have quickly become a popular frugal option for cell service.
 When WiFi is unavailable, you fall back onto Sprint cell towers.
-No contracts, but you must buy a phone from them as you cannot bring your own.
-Some new updates:
+No contracts, but you must buy a phone specially programmed with their WiFi software.
+Some recent updates:

 - Switch between plans for free.
 You can switch between any of the new plan options, up to twice per month, with no penalty.
-This means you could upgrade to 4G for a week or a month if you need it, and even downgrade to the $5 or $10 plan if you are traveling or don’t plan to use any data that month.
+This means you could upgrade to cellular data for a week or a month if you need it, or downgrade to the $5 or $10 plan if you are traveling or don’t plan to use any data that month.
 Nice flexibility, and you can switch plans directly from your phone without calling customer service.

 - MMS and text short codes now supported.
 MMS (multimedia/picture texting) is now officially working with all major carriers and most regional carriers.
 You can also now text shortcodes.

 Here’s a new graphic that explains the plans pretty succinctly:

 - $5/month = WiFi only.
 This is basically like VoIP home service, but on a smartphone.
 You must route all calls and text through WiFi.

 - $10/month = WiFi + Talk + Text.
 Unlimited talk and text, no cellular data.

 - $25/month = WiFi + Talk + Text + 3G Data.
 Unlimited talk, text, 3G data.

 - $40/month = WiFi + Talk + Text + 4G Data.
 Unlimited talk, text, 3G/4G data.